Ivanx89/vapedrop/README.md

-# vapedrop
+# Vapedrop

-Python app to calculate vape eJuice mix
+Calculate you vape eJuice mix using the terminal.